supertokens/blog/content/revoking-access-with-a-jwt-blacklist/index.md

 ---
-title: Revoking Access with a JWT Blacklist/Deny List
+title: Revoking Access to JWT tokens with a Blacklist/Deny List
 date: "2022-02-10"
-description: "Learn how to maintain a JWT blacklist / deny list using an in-memory data cache"
+description: "Learn how to maintain a JWT token blacklist / deny list using an in-memory data cache"
 cover: "revoking-access-with-a-jwt-blacklist.png"
 category: "programming"
 author: "SuperTokens Team"